ld100/goblet/README.md

 * log − Logrus library wrapper to be used in all parts of the app for logging.
 * migrate − database migrations and seeds.
 Probably would be moved out of util later.
 * securerandom − Golang's copy of Ruby's securerandom package.
 Used mostly for UUIDs generation.
-* Web-related code like custom error handlers or fileserver code, probably would be moved to the top server/rest package.